HanjiaJiang/beNNch/models/README.md

 This folder contains the code that implements benchmark models.
 The benchmark models used in the article are implemented in the subfolder [astrocyte](./astrocyte).
 For the approach to run benchmarks, see [benchmarks](../benchmarks).
 For single simulations that illustrate the dynamics of the benchmark models (Fig 3 in the article), go to the subfolder [astrocyte](./astrocyte) and run `bash run_benchmark_models.sh`.
 The results and plots will be saved in a folder named results_fig3.

-The scripts in the subfolder [astrocyte](./astrocyte) are listed below.
+The files in the subfolder [astrocyte](./astrocyte) are described below.

 | file | description |
 |-------------------|-------------------|